oci-landing-zones/terraform-oci-modules-observability/alarms/README.md

 ### Defining Where to Send the Triggered Alarms

-Within the *alarms* attribute, use *destination_topics* and *destination_streams* attributes to define where to send triggered alarms.
-These attributes are similar, defining the topics, and streams, as target destinations for the alarms in question. *destination_topics* and *destination_streams* support referencing topics and streams managed by this module or externally managed.
+Within the *alarms* attribute, use *destination_topic_ids* and *destination_stream_ids* attributes to define where to send triggered alarms.

-- **destination_topics**: use *topic_keys* attribute to refer to managed topics and *existing_topic_ids* attribute to consume externally managed topics.
-- **destination_streams**: use *streams_keys* attribute to refer to managed streams and *existing_stream_ids* attribute to consume externally managed streams.

-For referring to a topic or stream managed by this module, provide the topic or stream key as defined in the *topics* and *streams* attributes (see next subsection).

-For referring to an externally managed topic, stream, or function, provide its OCID or a reference (a key) to an OCID.
+- **destination_topic_ids**: a list of topics to send alarms to.
+This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
+When assigned a reference, the module first looks up for the reference in the *topics* attribute for internally managed topics.
+Then it looks up in the *topics_dependency* variable for externally managed topics.
+- **destination_stream_ids**: a list of streams to send alarms to.
+This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
+When assigned a reference, the module first looks up for the reference in the *streams* attribute for internally managed streams.
+Then it looks up in the *stream_dependency* variable for externally managed streams.

 The example below shows the two destination types.
-Note that you can provide multiple keys and existing OCIDs (they are lists) and both locally managed and externally managed resources can be used together.
+Note that you can mix and match multiple OCIDs and references.
 ```
-destination_topics = {
+destination_topic_ids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q","NETWORK-TOPIC-KEY"]
-  topic_keys = ["NETWORK-TOPIC-KEY"] # this key value refers to a topic managed by this module.
-  existing_topic_ids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q"] # this ocid refers to a topic NOT managed by this module.
-It is a pre-existing topic that was created through some other means.
-}
-destination_streams = {
+destination_stream_ids = ["ocid1.stream.oc1.iad.aaaaaa...ijk","NETWORK-STREAM-KEY"]
-  stream_keys = ["NETWORK-STREAM-KEY"] # this key value refers to a stream managed by this module.
-  existing_stream_ids = ["ocid1.stream.oc1.iad.aaaaaa...ijk"] # this ocid refers to a stream NOT managed by this module.
-It is a pre-existing stream that was created through some other means.
-}
 ```

-## Defining alarm destinations
+## Defining Alarm Destinations
 Within *alarms_configuration*, use the *topics* and *streams* attributes to define the topics and streams destinations managed by this module.

 **Each topic and stream is defined as an object whose key must be unique and must not be changed once defined**.
 As a convention, use uppercase strings for the keys.
-These keys are referred in *topic_keys* and *stream_keys* attributes in *destination_topics* and *destination_streams*, respectively.

 For each topic in the *topics* attribute, you can define their associated *subscriptions*, by specifying  respective *protocol* and *values*.
 Supported protocols are *EMAIL*, *CUSTOM_HTTPS*, *PAGERDUTY*, *SLACK*, *ORACLE_FUNCTIONS*, *SMS*.
 Look at https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/create-subscription.htm for details on protocol requirements.

 A topic definition example is shown below.
 Multiple subscriptions and multiple protocols within a subscription are supported.
 ```
 topics = {
-  NETWORK-TOPIC-KEY = { # this key is referred by topic_keys within destination_topics attribute
+  NETWORK-TOPIC-KEY = { # this key is referred by destination_topic_ids attribute
     name = "vision-network-topic"
     compartment_id = "ocid1.compartment.oc1..aaaaaa...4ja"
     subscriptions = [